 Patients eligible for a CT screening for lung cancer are men and women aged 55 to 74 years with at least 30 "pack years" of smoking history.
 (Pack years = packs per day x number of years smoking; e.g., a smoker who has smoked two packs a day for 10 years has 20 pack years.)
-Screening infers that patients do not yet show signs of lung cancer.
+By definition, screening only pertains to patients who do not have signs or symptoms of lung cancer.

 Fewer deaths from lung cancer